What Is Labor Productivity?

-Labor productivity is a concept used to measure the efficiency of the worker and is calculated as the value of output produced by a worker per unit of time, such as an hour.
+Labor productivity is a concept used to measure the worker’s efficiency.
+It is calculated as the value of output produced by a worker per unit of time, such as an hour.
 By comparing the individual productivity with average, it can be identified whether a particular worker is underperforming or not.

-Labor Productivity Formula
+Labor Productivity Explained

 The result will provide the productivity per hour.

-- Step 1 – Calculate the Value of Goods and Services Produced
+- Calculate the Value of Goods and Services Produced

-- Step 2 – Identify Input Man Hours
+- Identify Input Man Hours

-- Step 3 – Divide and Calculate the Result
+- Divide and Calculate the Result

 The last step is to divide the value of goods and services produced with input man-hours.
 The resultant figure will provide productivity per hour for an employee.